zaiisao/Documentation/en/Voice/encryption_ios_agora.md

 ## Step 3: Register the Instance

-Call `registerAgoraPacketObserver` to register the instance of the `agora::IPacketObserver` class implemented by your application.
+Call the `registerAgoraPacketObserver` method to register the instance of the `agora::IPacketObserver` class implemented by your application.